Sheryl Leach: Philanthropy

-Leach and her life partner Howard Rosenfeld have sponsored projects through their philanthropy organization the Shei'rah Foundation, including a number of documentaries.
-The Foundation also supported several youth-based media projects.
+Leach and her life partner Howard Rosenfeld have sponsored projects through their philanthropy organization the Shei'rah Foundation, including a number of documentaries and several youth-based media projects.

-In 2007, Leach and Rosenfeld designed and built The Smithy, a specialty retail outlet in the village of New Preston in Litchfield County Connecticut, that sells local artisan foods and handicrafts and supports local farmers and producers.
+In 2007, Leach and Rosenfeld designed and built The Smithy, a specialty retail outlet in the village of New Preston in Litchfield County Connecticut, that sells local artisanal foods and handicrafts.

-Leach and Rosenfeld are also involved with community development and land conservation projects in Litchfield County.
+Leach and Rosenfeld are also involved with community development, land conservation projects, and farming organizations in Litchfield County.
 They own and support two organic farms and were credited by Litchfield Magazine as one of the initiators of the "farm to table" movement in the area.

-Leach supports several farming causes and organizations, including Partners for Sustainable Healthy Communities in Litchfield County.
-The mission of the organization is to "cultivate better communities by nurturing and supporting programs that connect and support sustainable agriculture, local food and active, healthy lifestyles."
-One of their programs is the Farmer's Table Dinner program co-founded by Leach and Rosenfeld in 2011, along with friends and neighbors.
-Over the past eleven years, the Farmer's Table program—that began as an annual dinner—has expanded to support the growth of farming in the community through a variety of events and programs.
+They also co-founded the Farmer's Table Dinner program in 2011 together with Partners for Sustainable Healthy Communities.

+Accolades

+Leach was nominated twice for Daytime Emmy Awards.
+She holds an honorary doctorate from Texas A&M University–Commerce.